Optimizing alphabet reduction pairs of arrays: Characterizing optimal regular CPAs through linear programming

 We consider the continuous relaxation of $P_{\nu, d, k}$.
-For this new problem, we observe that, given any positive real $\lambda$, two solution vectors $(y, x)\in\mathbb{R}^{\nu +1}\times\mathbb{R}^{d +1}$ and $(\lambda y, \lambda x)$ are either both feasible or both infeasible.
-Moreover, two such vectors realize the same objective value.
+For this new problem, we observe that, for any positive real $\lambda$, two solution vectors $(y, x)\in\mathbb{R}^{\nu +1}\times\mathbb{R}^{d +1}$ and $(\lambda y, \lambda x)$ are either both feasible or both infeasible.
+Moreover, two such vectors yield the same objective value.
 Accordingly, setting the value of $y_\nu$ to any positive value leaves the set of values of the feasible solutions unchanged.
-These considerations lead us to introduce the linear program $LP_{\nu, d, k}$ in continuous variables below:
+These considerations suggest introducing the following linear program $LP_{\nu, d, k}$ in continuous variables: